Eisuke Tada runs the biggest office within the ITER Organization.

 procedure that examines the requests and either accepts or rejects them.

-Since the comprehensive Design Review in 2007-2008, Tada's team has dealt with 210 Project Change Requests.
-34 others are "ongoing", mostly concerning smaller issues with no implications for the procurement of long lead items or the project's overall schedule.
+Since the comprehensive Design Review in 2007-2008, Tada's team has dealt with 210 project change requests.
+Thirty-four others are "ongoing," mostly concerning smaller issues with no implications for the procurement of long lead items or the project's overall schedule.

 So, as most of the major project change requests are behind us, and issue flags have turned from red to green on the weekly Project Progress Meeting chart making progress visible in bright colour, what remains to be done?
 What are the next big peaks to climb, Mr. Tada?
 "We will be involved with the upcoming Public Enquiry, which is part of our nuclear licensing process.
 Another thing on our agenda is to solve some hickups in the day-to-day cooperation between the central Design Office here in Cadarache and the drawing offices in the Domestic Agencies."

 When we speak about ITER, we sometimes refer to it being a world-spanning team.
 To actually work out the details of this team effort, to realize this image is hard work, says Tada.
 "But there are means to do so, as we have shown for example by implementing the Integrated Product Teams.
 Integration is more than a word!"